Xilinx/mlir-air/building.md

 ./build-mlir-aie-local.sh llvm mlir-aie/cmake/modulesXilinx /opt/xaiengine mlir-aie build ../../install
 ```

-The MLIR-AIE tools will be able to generate binaries targetting AIEngines.
+The MLIR-AIE tools will be able to generate binaries targeting AIEngines.

 Finally, build the MLIR-AIR tools for your desired use case: